 On Visiting Day, parents and relatives are invited to see their children and visit the camp.
+Visiting day will take place Sunday, June 20th from 11am - 3pm.
 Further information about Visiting Day will be sent to parents early on in the camp season.
 It is recommended that parents bring their own picnic lunch that day for their family.
 It may also be a good idea to bring a portable table and/or chairs, as our camp supply is limited.